Updated 12-Sept-2019 with the new link to obtain a free US Gov EIN.

 A Note for Authors Living Outside of the USA

 Until recently, authors living outside of the US had to obtain an EIN to avoid being taxed 30% on royalties earned in the US.
 That’s no longer the case, but there’s so much misinformation on the internet today that I feel obliged to clarify.
 If you are selling books in the US but you don’t live in the country, you do not need an EIN any more but you do need to apply for ITIN (Individual Tax Identification Number) using Form W-7.
 You’ll also need to complete a W-8BEN form, which allows distributors to pay your royalties without withholding taxes as specified in the tax treaty for your country.
 Some companies, such as IngramSpark and Amazon, will automatically pop the W-8BEN form up when you need it during the publishing process.
 For more information read UK-based author Catherine Ryan Howard’s blog post and Smashwords’ checklist of the steps you need to take.
 You can use roughly the same procedure for other distributors and vendors.

 Doing Business as an Author

 Obtaining an EIN is a good first step to doing business as an author.
 It’s easy and it’s free, and it keeps your business expenses separate from your personal expenses.
-When tax time comes around, you’ll be ready to present your case as a small business with Schedule C, as Ron Callari explains in his post for BookWorks on Indie Authors Facing the 2015 Tax Season.
-If you want to formalize your business by creating your own imprint, or setting up an LLC, or even incorporating, you can do that later.
-Starting with the EIN will get you set on the right path to your career as a professional author-publisher.
+When tax time comes around, you’ll be ready to present your case as a small business with Schedule C. Obtaining an EIN will get you set on the right path to your career as a professional author-publisher.